rickcox/ldBd/README.md

 - R4 is a 0.5 ohm, 25 watt power resistor
 - J1-17 (17 items) are banana jacks.
 I used black on one side and red on the other, but .. whatever you want.
 - If you want the current sense option, J18 is a 1X2 0.1" pin header, and R8 is a 0.002 ohm 1206 sized surface mount resistor.
 Both are easy to hand solder.
+- You will also need some M3 bolts&nuts - or similar - to hold the resistors down.
+- and of course you need to make or buy banana plug jumpers.

 Talking about parts; I am US based.
 The load resistors are available from most any electronics distributor - Digikey, Mouser, Newark, ...
-However, the only place I could find banana jacks at a reasonable price (I don't consider > $1 each to be reasonable) was from China.
-The jacks I used were from AliExpress - and YES as you can see from the next picture - *the same supplier gave me 2 different types*!
+However, the only place I could find banana jacks and plugs at a reasonable price (I don't consider > $1 each to be reasonable) was from China.
+The jacks&plugs I used were from AliExpress - and YES as you can see from the next picture - *the same supplier gave me 2 different types*!

 I 3d printed a simple base for the board.
 The stl file for that is in the case/ directory.
 And here's ***my*** finished product! o![Finished ldBd](/doc/ldBd-all.jpg)

+Usage is simple - you need to know `e = i * r` and how to calculate effective parallel and series resistances.
+Also - ***Use common sense***.
+Do not exceed the resistor ratings.
+I have found dissipating even 20 watts for 5-10 minutes on this board can make it get very warm.
+Use a fan if needed to increase heat transfer!

 You may use, share, or modify this design, but per the CC BY 4.0 License, please give "Rick Cox" credit.